Finistere/antidote/README.rst

     # Usage of constants for configuration makes refactoring easier and is
     # less error-prone.
 Moreover Conf will only be instantiated if necessary.
     class Conf(metaclass=antidote.LazyConstantsMeta):
+        # The metaclass adds custom behavior for constants (upper case attributes).
+        # Conf.IMDB_HOST is a dependency id
+        # but Conf().IMDB_HOST is the actual value making it easy to work with.
         IMDB_HOST = 'imdb.host'
         IMDB_API_KEY = 'imdb.api_key'